-21 TheA verification body may conduct a third-party field check, given the field check is performed in the prescribed time frame, and the verification body is not the same as the entity verifying the relevant reporting period.
-22 Instead of performing field checks, the project developer may instead have equipment calibrated by the manufacturer or a certified calibration service per manufacturer's guidance, at the end of but no more than two months prior to or after the end date of the reporting period to meet this requirement, with "as-found" and "as-left" conditions documented.
+21 A verification body may conduct a third-party field check, given the field check is performed in the prescribed time frame, and the verification body is not the same as the entity verifying the relevant reporting period.

+22 Instead of performing field checks, the project developer may instead have equipment calibrated by the manufacturer or a certified calibration service per manufacturer's guidance, at the end of - but no more than two months prior to or after - the end date of the reporting period to meet this requirement, with "as-found" and "as-left" conditions documented.

-- field-checked (with percent drift documented) for calibration accuracy by a properly trained individual within 2 months prior to removal; or - calibrated (with percent drift documented) by the manufacturer or a certified calibration service (with as-found results recorded) prior to quantification commencement of emission reductions verification services for that the relevant reporting period.
+calibrated (with percent drift documented) by the manufacturer or a certified calibration service (with as-found results recorded) prior to commencement of verification services for the relevant reporting period.